-If, after a period of six months of marketing following practical completion of the housing offered at a reasonable price given current market conditions there is no prospective purchaser or tenant for a property, the geographical area for the above criteria will be widened initially to neighbouring parishes.
-If after a further 3 months the property has not been let or sold (as relevant to that property) then it shall become available to anyone in housing need.,subject to the criteria set out in Policy 3.
+If, after a period of six months of marketing following practical completion of the housing offered at a reasonable price given current market conditions there is no prospective purchaser or tenant for a property, the geographical area for the above criteria will be widened initially to neighbouring parishes. \\ If after a further 3 months the property has not been let or sold (as relevant to that property) then it shall become available to anyone in housing need.,subject to the criteria set out in Policy 3.

-Those in Housing Need are households whose needs are not met by the market.
+\Those in Housing Need are households whose needs are not met by the market ie unable to purchase/rent a home of the appropriate size on the open market.
 The criteria for this would be set by either the registered provider or Community Housing Trust.